-Star Group, L.P. ("Star" the "Company," "we," "us," or "our") is a full service provider specializing in the sale of home heating products and services to residential and commercial customers.
-The Company also services and sells heating and air conditioning equipment to its home heating oil and propane customers and to a lesser extent, provides these offerings to customers outside of our home heating oil and propane customer base.
-In certain of our marketing areas, we provide home security and plumbing services primarily to our home heating oil and propane customer base.
-We also sell diesel fuel, gasoline and home heating oil on a delivery only basis.
-These products and services are offered through our home heating oil and propane locations.
+Star Group, L.P. ("Star" the "Company," "we," "us," or "our") is a full service provider specializing in the sale of home heating and air conditioning products and services to residential and commercial home heating oil and propane customers.
 The Company has one reportable segment for accounting purposes.
+We also sell diesel fuel, gasoline and home heating oil on a delivery only basis, and in certain of our marketing areas, we provide plumbing services primarily to our home heating oil and propane customer base.
 We believe we are the nation's largest retail distributor of home heating oil based upon sales volume.
 Including our propane locations, we serve customers in the more northern and eastern states within the Northeast, Central and Southeast U.S. regions.